SeiryuZ/HemeWeb/documents/evaluation/README.md

 ## Simulation Command Line

+In this section, you will start a blood flow simulation using a command line interface.
+You are free to ask for help from the observer, me, and skip this section if you find it too difficult.

 1. Tell me that you are about to start.
 I will start the screen recording software